Skip to content

 - Henry Cisneros: Homes—and Neighborhoods—Should Work for All Ages June 29, 2017 - For years, Henry Cisneros watched his father, George, live an active life with limited mobility.
 A stroke at the age of 59 had left the elder Cisneros without the use of his left arm and left leg.
 But parts of his house were modified to accommodate his limited mobility.
 He was able to live there, with his wife, Elvira, in the home and close-knit neighborhood where they’d raised their children, until two years before he died in 2006 at age 89.

-- Tim Carpenter: Trading the Porch Rocker for Creative Aging March 28, 2017 - When you’re talking to Tim Carpenter about how he envisions the future of old age, at some point it strikes you: he’s talking about older people as … people.
+- Tim Carpenter: Retirement Can Unleash Creativity March 28, 2017 - When you’re talking to Tim Carpenter about how he envisions the future of old age, at some point it strikes you: he’s talking about older people as … people.
 They’re not “seniors.”
 They’re not “the 62-and-older crowd.”
 They’re not … other.

-- Katherine Freund: Imagining a Future in Which Older People Won’t Need to Drive March 28, 2017 - Her knees aren’t great.
+- Katherine Freund: Imagining a Time When Older People Won’t Need to Drive March 28, 2017 - Her knees aren’t great.
 She uses a cane.
 She doesn’t walk as quickly as she used to.
 And the nearest bus stop is a couple of miles away.
 She promised her kids she wouldn’t drive.
 So what now?

 - Ellen Goodman: It’s Time to Talk about Death March 27, 2017 - The first glimmer of Ellen Goodman’s vision for the Conversation Project started with a suitcase.